SushiTee/docker-registry-token-auth-service/README.md

 In case you wonder: The passwords in the example are `foo` and `bar`.

-It is important that the _uwsgi.ini_ contains `http = 0.0.0.0:5011` as the network will not work if it does not bound like this.

 ## Prepare communication through a socket

 In this example the token service and the registry are using unix sockets to communicate: